dregenor/jsonMapper/README.md

 ```
 JM.ch function also can convert "some.path" to JM.getVal("some.path").
-There is a map factory for arrays porcessing.
+There is a map factory for arrays processing.

 ```js